Galerkin reduced order model for two-dimensional Rayleigh-B\'enard convection: Theoretical background

 {Each} eigenfunction is transformed into an output vector via multiplication by the observation matrix, $\tilde{\chi}_\lambda=C\boldsymbol{z}_\lambda$.
 Note that the use of a streamfunction ensures that the velocity modes satisfy the continuity equation.
 From each complex mode, $\tilde{\chi}_\lambda(y)$, two real modes defined in the $(x,\>y)$ plane are extracted by taking the real and imaginary part of $\tilde{\chi}_\lambda(y)\exp\left(i k_x x\right)$, respectively,

-Finally, the normalization of these modes with their module provides an orthonormal coupled modal basis.
-For $k_x = 0$, corresponding to homogeneous modes in the $x$ direction, the linearized operator becomes singular.
-In this case, independent modal bases can be defined for the velocity and temperature fields using Stokes and thermal diffusion modes, respectively.
-Indeed, the Stokes-diffusion modes can also be used to obtain nonhomogeneous modes in the $x$-direction.
-This provides two independent orthonormal modal bases for velocity and temperature for arbitrary values of $k_x$. {We have used this approach to build the uncoupled bases as it corresponds to controllability modes obtained for the uncoupled momentum and energy equations with zero velocity in the base flow (leading to Stokes modes) and the conductive base state (leading to diffusion modes).}
+Finally, the normalization of these modes with their module provides an orthonormal coupled modal basis. {For $k_x = 0$, corresponding to homogeneous modes in the $x$ direction, the off-diagonal terms in the direct and adjoint state matrices $A$ and $A^+$ are zero and Stokes-diffusion modes are obtained.
+In this case, two independent modal bases can be built for the velocity and temperature fields using Stokes and thermal diffusion modes, respectively.} Indeed, the Stokes-diffusion modes can also be used to obtain nonhomogeneous modes in the $x$-direction.
+This provides two independent orthonormal modal bases for velocity and temperature for arbitrary values of $k_x$. {We have used this approach to build the uncoupled bases as it corresponds to controllability modes obtained for the uncoupled momentum and energy equations with zero velocity in the base flow (leading to Stokes modes) and the conductive base state (leading to diffusion modes).} Note that in the uncoupled basis approach, the modal basis is independent of the $Ra$ and $Pr$ numbers.
+In contrast, in the coupled basis approach, the modal basis depends on the generation parameters, i.e. the values of $\gamma^2$, $Ra$ and $Pr$ used to compute the controllability Gramians of the linearized system.

-Figure~\ref{fig:uncoupled_modes} shows the real part of the two components of the state vector for the first four Stokes-diffusion modes in the two-basis approach for $k_x=1$.
-Figure~\ref{fig:coupled_modes} displays the real and imaginary part of the first eight coupled modes for $k_x=1$, $\Ray=100$ and $\Pran=1$.
-Note that in the coupled basis approach, the modal basis depends on the $\Ray$ and $\Pran$ values used for the generation of the modes.
-This tuple is referred to as the generation parameters and their influence on the ROM results is addressed in \S\ref{sec:nusselt}.